Skip to Content

 winter walk at Lake Louise along the lakeshore trail

 Don’t rush it as you walk through this winter wonderland.
 The mountain scenery and the Victoria Glacier surrounding Lake Louise is what millions come here every year to see.
+This is one of the best Banff winter activities for non-skiers.

 Walking along the Lake Louise lakeshore trail will take you to the end of Lake Louise where you can see the frozen Louise falls.
 Though don’t venture past the end of the lake as you’ll enter dangerous avalanche terrain.